Intelligence needs

 Explainable Recall

 Mnemara doesn't just return results.
-Every recall query provides per-hit score breakdowns, scorer family and profile selection, planning traces with planner stages, candidate sources, filter reasons, and correlation IDs — delivering fully auditable retrieval you can trust and debug.
+Every recall query provides per-hit score breakdowns, scorer family and profile selection, planning traces with planner stages, candidate sources, graph relation reasons, filter reasons, and correlation IDs.
+Recall behavior can also be checked against judged cases with expected, optional, and disallowed hits.

-Sled-backed and file-backed stores with batch upserts, compaction with rollup summaries, lineage-preserving supersession, snapshots, integrity checks, repair workflows, and portable export/import packages that round-trip across backends.
+Sled-backed and file-backed stores with batch upserts, compaction with rollup summaries, lineage-preserving supersession, time-travel recall against historical versions, snapshots, integrity checks, repair workflows, and portable export/import packages that round-trip across backends.

 Built for builders.